xcatliu/pagic/site/docs/themes.md

 ### Official theme

-Pagic has official default/docs/blog themes, which can be used by configuring `theme` in `pagic.config.ts`.
+Pagic has official themes default/docs/blog, which can be used by configuring `theme` in `pagic.config.ts`.
 The `default` theme will be used by default:

 ```ts
 export default {